leandrocp/pah/README.md

 Run:

-    pah projectname
+    pah new projectname

 This will create a Rails 4.0 app in `projectname` with ruby 2.1.0.
 This script creates a new git repository.

-It is not meant to be used against an existing repo.
+For existing rails applications, you can run:

+    pah install

 ### RVM